 The bill amends the Worker's Disability Compensation Act of 1969, specifically updating sections 321, 331, 335, 345, and 356.
 Key changes include the adjustment of compensation rates for dependents of deceased employees, where the weekly payment is set at 80% of the employee's after-tax average weekly wage for a period of 500 weeks, with provisions for continued payments if dependents are under 21 years of age.
-The bill also clarifies the dependency status of spouses and children, establishing that a spouse living with the employee at the time of death is presumed wholly dependent for 208 weeks, and children under 18 are also presumed wholly dependent unless otherwise determined.
+The bill also clarifies the definitions of dependency, establishing that a spouse living with the employee at the time of death is presumed to be wholly dependent for 208 weeks, and outlines how benefits are to be divided among dependents.

 Statutes affected: